FedericoSergio/aizon-cypress-test/README.md

 cypress install
 ```

-The tests are already setup to show only the `.feature` files, it is sufficient to run the script:
+The configuration is already setup to show only the `.feature` files, it is sufficient to run the script:

 ```
 npm run cy:open